The Cost of Closing on Your Dream Home

-- Mortgage Loan Inspections (MLI) are typically required when someone is either building a new home or purchasing a home.
-A surveyor inspects the property based on information from the town tax maps, a current deed, a subdivision plan (if applicable), as well as any other knowledge of the property the surveyor may have.
-This inspection process determines if there are encroachments and landowners have adhered to the town restrictions.
-Typically at the time of closing, you are provided a sketch of the property and description of the work completed.
+- Mortgage Loan Inspections are typically only required when someone is either building a new home or purchasing a home.
+A MLI is when a surveyor inspects the property based on the town tax maps, current deed, subdivision plan (if applicable), as well as any other knowledge of the property the surveyor may have to determine there are no encroachments and landowners have adhered to the town restrictions.
+You are typically provided a sketch of the property at the time of closing outlining the work that was completed.

 - Transfer Tax

-- The State of Maine charges a Transfer Tax of $2.20 for each $500 of the purchase price of the property being transferred.
+- Transfer Tax is collected during purchases by the State of Maine and is charged at $2.20 for each $500, or fractional part of $500 of the purchase price of the property being transferred.
 Transfer Tax is split half to the buyer and half to the seller.
-For example, a home being sold for $150,000 would cost each the buyer and seller $330.00.
+For example, a purchase price of a home for $150,000 would cost the buyer $330.00.
 Transfer Tax may also be applicable when refinancing if you are adding or removing someone from the title who is not a spouse or immediate family member.

 - Prepaid Interest